Georgetown-University-Libraries/ASObjectExport/README.md

 Generate FindingAid item objects in DSpace.

 ## Generic Operations
-These generic operations are command line operations that may be application to any institution using ArchivesSpace.
+These generic operations are command line operations that may be applicable to any institution using ArchivesSpace.

 ### Get Published Resources